Menisa, Edmonton: Demographics

-Shopping and services
+Services

+St. Clement Elementary/Junior High School is near the border between Menisa and Satoo, Edmonton.

 Menisa Shopping Centre is located in the neighbourhood.
 In addition to Menisa Shopping Centre, residents have access to shopping at Mill Woods Town Centre, a mall located to the north of the neighbourhood along 66 Street.

 The Grey Nuns Community Hospital and the Edmonton Police Service's South East Division Station are both located a bit further north in the neighbourhood of Tawa.